kozross/semigroupoids-do/README.md

   `RebindableSyntax` capabilities.
 * `semigroupoids-syntax` hasn't been updated since 2014.
-* `semigroupoids-syntax` has support going back to much older GHCs; we limit ourselves only to GHCs that have `QualifiedDo` (currently only 9.0.1).
+* `semigroupoids-syntax` has support going back to much older GHCs; we limit ourselves only to GHCs that have `QualifiedDo`.

 In short, this is a maintained, small, and simple package, to do only one task.